 Mental and psychological factors can affect your nutrition.
 Depression is a common cause of weight loss and malnutrition in older adults.
 Stress and anxiety can also cause you to eat less than you need.
 Dementia and confusion can impair an older adult's desire to eat and their ability to feed themselves by interfering with choosing which foods to eat, getting food into the mouth and chewing.

-If you're an older adult who suffers from an acute or chronic disease, you could be at risk for poor nutrition.
+If you're an older adult who has an acute or chronic disease, you could be at risk for poor nutrition.
 Malnutrition can result from many medical conditions including emphysema, arthritis, Parkinson's disease, stroke, cancer, an overactive thyroid and urinary or respiratory infections.

 Ability to Shop and Cook

 The ability to shop and cook are important factors in an older adult's nutrition.
-Homebound or disabled people unable to go out grocery shopping or prepare meals may qualify for Meals on Wheels, a service that delivers prepared meals to your home.
+People who are unable to go out grocery shopping or prepare meals may qualify for Meals on Wheels, a service that delivers prepared meals to your home.
 The cost of Meals on Wheels varies, but is significantly reduced and usually affordable.
 Contact your local program office for information.

 Medications can affect nutrition by causing side effects such as decreased appetite, nausea and vomiting, diarrhea, dry mouth, malabsorption of nutrients and alterations in taste and smell.
 Older adults have the highest incidence of polypharmacy -- the use of multiple medications -- which puts them at even higher risk of side effects.